bindi-v/Workout_Tracker/README.md

 The following necessary dependencies must be installed to run the application.

-  To run this application user need to install mongoDB
+ mongoDB, mongoose, morgan, mongoDB Atlas, Heroku, Express, NodeJS

 ## Usage

- Application can be invoked by node server.js command in terminal or user can use deployed to Heroku link to access application.
+ Application can be invoked by npm start or node server.js command in terminal or user can use deployed to Heroku link to access application.

 ## Test
   N/A